hasan-ston/Notes_app/README.md

 - **Self-Improving**: Agent iteratively refines questions (up to 3 attempts) until quality threshold is met
 - **Quality Tracking**: Keeps the best set of questions across multiple generation attempts
 - **Modern UI**: Clean, responsive interface built with Tailwind CSS
+- **Dashboard & Flashcards**: Upload directly from the homepage, group by subject, track reviewed progress, and study in flashcard mode

 ## 🤖 What Makes This "Agentic"?